OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

     }
 ```

-You can bypass this with a little run time tampering.
+You can bypass this with a little runtime tampering.
 With the app still suspended, set a method breakpoint on `android.app.Dialog.setCancelable` and resume the app.

 ```shell
 > stop in android.app.Dialog.setCancelable